What is FUE?

 Why would people choose follicular unit extraction over strip hair transplant?

 The benefit for the extraction includes no linear cutting, no staples, no sutures, and no scalpels.
-Both techniques offer the same results.

 Can follicular extraction be used to transplant hairs from other body parts such as chest, arms, or legs to my head?

 Yes, Dr. Behnam specializes in extraction of hairs from other body parts to the scalp.
 He does prefer the hairs from the back of the scalp, the process is faster.

 Is follicular extraction more or less safe than the strip procedure?

 Follicular extraction is as safe as the strip procedure.

 Four Phases of Healing

 Typically, there are four phases to the process of healing a wound: